 Musical Time and Form

 The aim of the new project MIRAGE - A Comprehensive AI-Based System for Advanced Music Analysis is to improve the computers' capability to listen to and understand music.
 A goal is to develop technologies that facilitate understanding and appreciation of music through generating rich and detailed descriptions.
-These will encompass a large range of dimensions, such as, rhythm, tonality, formal structure, melodic shape, sound colour, and emotions.
+These will encompass a broad range of dimensions, such as rhythm, tonality, formal structure, melodic shape, sound colour, and emotions.
 Significant effort will be dedicated to the design of applications of value for musicology, music cognition and the general public.

 Structure & Cognition Cluster

 The overarching goal is to expand our understanding of how rhythm and sense of time are constructed in the human mind.
 We study the influence of rhythm and time on perception, attention and effort, imagery and illusions, prediction and cognitive control processes across sensory modalities.
-Utilizing a broad range of methods, including pupillometry, magnetic resonance imaging (MRI), scalp- and intracranial electroencephalography (EEG), we aim to reveal the effects of rhythmic and temporal features, as well as the neurocognitive mechanisms involved.
+Utilising a broad range of methods, including pupillometry, magnetic resonance imaging (MRI), scalp- and intracranial electroencephalography (EEG), we aim to reveal the effects of rhythmic and temporal features, as well as the neurocognitive mechanisms involved.
 For our experiments, we recruit healthy participants, but also special populations, such as musicians, synaesthetes, and neurological patients with focal brain damage or epilepsy.

 - In the paper Where Are the Months?
 Mental Images of Circular Time in a Large Online Sample (Frontiers in Psychology), Laeng and Hofseth (2019) report on an online survey with more than 70,000 participants.
 They were asked to report on how they think about time.
 The majority of respondents imagined the year as a “circle”, and 75% “saw” the months unfolding in a clockwise direction.